Government officials, doctors among Ethiopian crash victims

 Ireland: 1 victim

-Prime Minister Leo Varadkar has identified the Irishman who died in the Ethiopian Airlines flight as engineer Michael Ryan.
+The Rome-based aid worker and engineer known as Mick was formerly from Lahinch in County Clare in Ireland's west and was believed to be married with two children.

+His projects have included creating safe ground for Rohingya refugees in Bangladesh and assessing the damage to rural roads in Nepal that were blocked by landslides.

-"Michael was doing life-changing work in Africa with the World Food Program," the prime minister tweeted.
-"Deepest sympathies to family, colleagues & friends."
+Irish premier Leo Varadkar said: "Michael was doing life-changing work in Africa with the World Food Programme."

 Mozambique: 1 victim